bmrb-io/BMRBdep/specification/timeline.md

     * ORCID
         * Implement ORCID validation using OpenAuth flow - ~1 week
     * Smaller tasks
+        * At least one citation must be the 'entry citation' - 4 hours
         * Only allow one outstanding save request at a time - 4 hours
     * Add more thorough error handling everywhere - 1 week
     * Add some sort of session support to prevent simultaneous